apache/flink/docs/apis/streaming/fault_tolerance.md

 ### Failure Rate Restart Strategy

-The failure rate restart strategy restarts job after failure, but when `failure rate` (failures per time unit) is exceeded, the job eventually fails.
+The failure rate restart strategy restarts job after failure, but when `failure rate` (failures per time interval) is exceeded, the job eventually fails.
 In-between two consecutive restart attempts, the restart strategy waits a fixed amount of time.

 This strategy is enabled as default by setting the following configuration parameter in `flink-conf.yaml`.